What Are Flying Blue Miles Worth?

 - Target premium cabins: Business Class offers the best value proposition, especially on long-haul routes

-- Use Promo Rewards: Check the first of each month for discounted awards on your routes
+- Use Promo Rewards: Check the first of each month for discounted awards.
+With Flying Blue Extra you also get Business Class Promos

 - Wait for transfer bonuses: A 25% bonus from Amex or Chase effectively gives you free miles